annapamma/vue-heatmap-tutorial/README.md

 h1WithMessage.textContent = 'Made with vanilla JS'
 ```

+See this on codepen: https://codepen.io/annapamma/pen/ymJJRK

 With a library like jQuery or vanilla JavaScript, you are pulling out the document element and updating the inner HTML.
 This imperative type of programming ('do this then this') can get very messy very quickly.
 With an organized, reactive framework like Vue, you simply assign your data, and the associated part of the document is updated for you.

 #  Getting Started with ApexCharts